NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ### Step 8.6: Add Hover Gestures

-Now that you have set the geometry properties for when you hover over them, let's create the `HoverGesture`.
-You will set this as an `if` statement under the parameters for `arc_gesture`:
+Now that you have set the geometry properties for when you hover over them, create the `HoverGesture` instance.
+You will set this within an `if` statement under the parameters for `self._arc_gesture`:

 ```python
         # You don't recreate the gesture to make sure it's active when the